katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/15_FAQ.md

 ```

 In dplyr, all the functions take a data set as its first argument and outputs an appropriately modified data set.
 This allows me to chain together commands in a readable fashion.
 Then in 3 months I don't have to wonder what on earth I was doing last time I opened this project, if I filtered the data, etc etc.  Your future self will sincerely thank your past self.

+## How find I find resources to navigate the NEON Data Portal?

+A fantastic powerpoint giving you step-by-step directions [can be found here](https://www.neonscience.org/sites/default/files/Access_NEON_Data_%20Visual_Guide_6Feb2020.pptx).

+## How can I best prepare for class and succeed?

+1. Read the textbook, click on linked resources including videos, review materials as we go or read ahead.

+2. Complete assignments as we go or ahead of time.
+Do not wait until the last minute.

+3. Pick a 'coding buddy' and help each other tackle errors that arise.

+4. Reach out to your instructors if you need clarification on assignments.